kyma-project/busola/docs/extensibility/30-form-fields.md

 Triggers are listed as a **trigger** field that contains a list of string labels.

-Subscriptions are a key-value object where in the most generic case the key is the name of the trigger, while the value is a [JSONata](jsonata.md) expression used to generate the new value.
+Subscriptions are a key-value object.
+In the most generic case, the key is the name of the trigger, while the value is a [JSONata](jsonata.md) expression used to generate the new value.

 See the following example: